 The campus is also a venue for events like ‘Create Tomorrow’, the world’s largest student think tank, CuriousU, a festival-style summer school where bachelor’s students can attend high tech courses and experience, and the end-point of the ‘Batavierenrace’, the biggest student relay race in the world, covering a distance of 185 km from Radboud University Nĳmegen and ending at the University of Twente, where it culminates in the largest student party of Europe.
 The campus is within cycling distance of the bustling centre of Enschede.

 The University of Twente has ambitious targets for reducing her energy use.
 In the last few years, significant steps have been made in order to contribute to a more sustainable world.
-For example, last year, solar panels have been installed for heating up the swimming pool and its showers.
+For example, in 2015, solar panels have been installed for heating up the swimming pool and its showers.

 The Campus of the University of Twente is an innovative place where prototypes can be tested.
 In this way, scientists can test, demonstrate and realize their innovations on the Campus as a big in- and outdoor testing area.
 What UT researchers and spin-offs can achieve becomes visible.
 These kind of experiments give us the ability to anticipate on future developments.
 That’s how we create our Smart Campus, a place where the future is palpable.
 One example of this is the development of a smart grid to monitor and regulate the supply of energy.
 In this way we are not only improving our campus, but we are also assisting our research efforts.

 Campus app guides you to your meeting, the parking spot closest to your appointment or any other outdoors point of interest.
 Don’t have a meeting on the campus yet?
 Don’t worry, the Campus app allows you to explore the campus, see and join upcoming events or post on the message board.
 If you’re already here, you can even see which events are happening near you right now!